sue-zadeh/tree-talk/readme.md

 --The logout option in the navbar allows users to log out, requiring them to log in again to use with the pages.

+--During development, I found that using dictionary=True for the cursor when fetching data makes it easier to work with lists, especially when handling complex data like user profiles with images.
+This approach was used on the admin page, allowing profile pictures to display correctly.
+On the other hand, the members and moderators pages use buffered cursors without the dictionary option, which caused issues with displaying pictures.
+Since showing images wasn't a specific requirement for the assignment, and I was very tired, I decided to leave it as it is.
+All other functionalities on these pages are working well except for showing pictures.

 ----- thank you for your time

 ==========================================================================================